lammps/lammps/doc/src/pair_coeff.rst

 by the :doc:`read_data <read_data>` command or in a restart file.

 I and J can be specified in one of two ways.
-Explicit numeric values can be used for each, as in the 1st example above.
+Explicit numeric values can be used for each, as in the first example above.
 I <= J is required.
 LAMMPS sets the coefficients for the symmetric J,I interaction to the same values.